radekg/google-font-download/README.md

-# Download Google Fonts file
+# Download Google Font files

 Download all Google Font files for a given font URL.